jeremylanes/dokploy/README.md

 ## 📋 Prerequisites

-Before starting this project, you **must** have a running instance of Traefik.
+Before starting this project, you **must** have a running instance of Traefik on your machine.

-The configuration in this repository depends on the `traefik_proxy` external network.
-We recommend using the following Traefik setup:
+This project is specifically designed to work with the Traefik setup from:
 - **GitHub Repository**: [jeremylanes/traefik](https://github.com/jeremylanes/traefik)

-Ensure Traefik is up and running before attempting to launch Dokploy.
+**Note:** The `traefik_proxy` external network must be active.
+Ensure Traefik is up and running before launching Dokploy.

 ## 🛠️ Installation & Setup